Artifacts of Destruction

 “Yagrin,” says Mayla, “long ago we learned to extract energy from the artifact.”

-“But aside form the spinning sword, and a few weapons, it’s never been used that way.”
+“It’s true that the energy can be used for destruction, but aside form the spinning sword, and a few weapons, it’s never been used that way.”

-I turn towards her.
+I turn toward her.

 “The spinning sword draws energy from the artifact?”